Rejuvenate Your Hands, Neck and DecolletageApril 1, 2019

 Pigmentation, which is sometimes referred to as “age spots” or “sun spots,” forms as a result of sun damage in the skin.
 When the melanocytes (the pigment-producing cells) are damaged, they can produce too much pigment in one area or place pigment in a deeper layer of skin where it gets trapped.

-Laser treatments can be used to break down the pigmentation in your skin.
+Laser treatments, such as Pico Deep Rejuvenation or Fraxel, can be used to break down the pigmentation in your skin.
 This helps your body remove pigmentation so your dark spots fade and your skin has a more even-looking tone.
 Which laser treatment we recommend will depend on the nature of your concern.
 There are different treatments for hyperpigmentation and solar lentigos.
 The more tailored a treatment is, the better the result is likely to be.

 Again, we all so often focus on getting an even complexion, but these laser treatments can be used just about anywhere on the body, including the neck.
 Hands and décolletage.